 SILT Core

-Spec-first identity infrastructure for modelling authority, consent, delegation, and revocation in digital systems.
+Open semantic infrastructure for modelling authority, capacity, consent, delegation, and revocation in digital systems.

 What it is